-An example I’ll offer of inter-generational trauma is my own.
+An example I offer of intergenerational trauma is my own.
 My parents were refugees of the Vietnam War.
 They poured what little money they had into building a wooden boat that would eventually take them and nearly a hundred other people to Malaysia.
 The journey was treacherous.
 One would pray to not be attacked by looters and pirates, but then disease was another concern.
 My mother became ill on the boat, believing that she would die.
 My aunts would later tell me that the main worry that flooded her during that time was how she wanted to survive for her infant son, my older brother.

 The refugee camps were in poor condition, infested with rats.
-Clean water was difficult to find, and my family lived off of monthly rationed cans of chicken and a bit of rice.
+Clean water was difficult to find, and my family lived off of monthly rationed cans of chicken and rice.
 These traumatic experiences deeply ingrained in my parents a sense of scarcity and fear and left them emotionally unavailable to me and my siblings.
-It wasn’t until I had space within my own personal therapy that I could express the grief that my parents were not able to show and more importantly, the grief I personally experienced as a result of their emotional neglect.
+It wasn’t until I had space within my own personal therapy that I could name the grief that my parents were not able to express and more importantly, the grief I personally experienced as a result of their emotional neglect.
 It has been a long journey of healing that has brought me to a place of acceptance around these family dynamics, a journey that I continue to this day.

 I share this story of my family in hopes that it will resonate with some part of what you have been through.
 I hope we can all feel less alone in whatever grief or pain it is that we carry.
 When we can speak our pain into power, when we can be witnessed and held by a compassionate other, when we can begin to cultivate a deeper connection to our internal wisdom and create a different relationship to our most difficult experiences – then healing can begin.
-Often inter-generational trauma can manifest into anxiety, depression, low self-esteem, negative thought patterns, or a stilted relationship with yourself and others.
-Inter-generational trauma also doesn't have to look like the example I offered.
+Often intergenerational trauma can manifest into anxiety, depression, low self-esteem, negative thought patterns, or a stilted relationship with yourself and others.
+Intergenerational trauma also doesn't have to look like the example I offered.
 Every story is unique in the different kinds of legacies we inherit from our families or caretakers.